godalming123/tinytile/readme.md

 **Keybindings:**
  - *General:*
+    - Just alt                 - toggle a simple meny where if you type and press enter you can launch apps
     - ALt + escape             - exit this compositor
     - Alt + h                  - open the project usage instructions in a browser
     - Alt + x                  - sleep your system